kawaiicakes/Uldarash-Imperial-Guard-spreadsheet-automation/README.md

-This is the automation code for the Uldarash Imperial Guard spreadsheet.
-Ran on the Google Apps Script library.
+Original code written for the spreadsheet before the creation of this repo.